Iano-theDev/ALX_Recap/0x0F.C-Function_Pointers/README.md

 ```

 In the example; qsort.c we use the function qsort to sort arrays in ascending order or descending order or in any
-other order in case of array of structures.
+other order in case of array of structures. </br>
-qsort is an inbuilt function in the C library.
+qsort is an inbuilt function in the C library.</br>
  With function pointers and void pointers its possible to use qsort for any data type.